cernicarlo/bt_ace/bt_cpp/README.md

 ```
 You need to create an api key.
 Check https://console.groq.com/keys

-The node subscribes the "labeled_cloud" topic and get LabeledObjInfo msg which contain the label, the pointcloud, its centroid and a surface point
+The node subscribes to the "/labeled_cloud" topic and gets LabeledObjInfo msg which contains the label, the pointcloud, its centroid and a surface point